AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 BOOLEAN
 ### Function: DeleteLink
-Removes Link from the Links tab of the Item Properties
+Removes a Link from the Links tab of the Item Properties.

 No additional remarks available
 ##### Signature